Skip to main content

 Dr. Benjamin Smith stands with group of young men in front of video screen

-Speaker: Dr. Benjamin Smith, ANTH & HD
+Speaker: Professor Benjamin Smith, ANTH & HD

-Dr. Smith gives an account of how young men in Southern Peru contend with the coloniality of the gaming world through practices of peer socialization in internet-mediated play.
+Professor Smith gives an account of how young men in Southern Peru contend with the coloniality of the gaming world through practices of peer socialization in internet-mediated play.
 In doing so, they both resist and partially reclaim stereotypes of "Indian-ness."

 Add this event to your calendar